 This is age of monitor learning.
 Therefore, I advise to limit it with your preschooler as much as possible.
 Apps like ABC Mouse are awesome, but they will keep your kids on the tablet or computer and for too long.
 Toddlers and preschoolers can also become addicted to wanting these and throw crazy tantrums.
 Real life story here.
 If you must distract your preschooler, but also help them to learn at the same time, keep tract of their minutes.

 Provide it as a reward for helping mommy or daddy clean up their own messes.
 If you’re like I used to be, reward them if they sit quietly so you can shower or start dinner.
 I’ve dealt with twin toddlers, with another baby added on and another baby after that!
-I know the feeling parents, so I will not say “don’t.”
+Now I have ages 11(twins), 9, 7, and a newborn, I know the feeling parents, so I will not say “don’t.”

 For some parents, it’s their only means to surviving a few hours to get something done.
 Just be aware of the impact of these devices and the health issues associated with too much.